fsoubelet/PhotoCrawl/README.md

                    [--show-figures SHOW_FIGURES] [--save-figures SAVE_FIGURES]
                    [-l LOG_LEVEL]

-Python 3.6+ utility to get insight on your photography practice.
+Python 3.6.1+ utility to get insight on your photography practice.

 optional arguments:
   -h, --help            show this help message and exit -i IMAGES_LOCATION, --images IMAGES_LOCATION
-                        Location, either relative or absolute, of the directory with images you wish to crawl -o OUTPUT_DIR, --output OUTPUT_DIR
+                        Location, either relative or absolute, of the directory with images you wish to crawl.
+  -o OUTPUT_DIR, --output OUTPUT_DIR
-                        Location, either relative or absolute, of the output directory.Defaults to 'outputs' --show-figures SHOW_FIGURES
+                        Location, either relative or absolute, of the output directory.
+Defaults to 'outputs' --show-figures SHOW_FIGURES
                         Whether or not to show figures when plotting insights.
+                        Defaults to 'False'.
   --save-figures SAVE_FIGURES
                         Whether or not to save figures when plotting insights.
+                        Defaults to 'True'.
   -l LOG_LEVEL, --logs LOG_LEVEL
                         The base console logging level.
-Can be 'debug', 'info', 'warning' and 'error'.Defaults to 'info'.
+Can be 'debug', 'info', 'warning' and 'error'.
+Defaults to 'info'.
 ```

 The script will crawl files, extract exif and output visualizations named `insight_1.png` and `insight_2.png` in a newly created `outputs` folder (or a folder named as you specified).